akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 Yes and no. From a sequence perspective, yes, but if there's an issue with your destination and the event doesn't go through on the first attempt but only after a retry, then no, we can't guarantee the sequence.

 Our event platform is reliable and resilient.
 However, we cannot guarantee this for the destination you may configure.
-Consequently, and especially in the case of a retried event, you should check the ID and the time of publication of the event to process it properly.
+Consequently, and especially in the case of a retired event, you should check the ID and the time of publication of the event to process it properly.

 ### What are the subscription destinations proposed for the Event Platform?
 Can I request another one?